vlad-zhukov/joi-manager/README.md

 joi-manager
 ===========
-> Manage Joi schemes with joy.
+> Manage Joi schemas with joy.

 ## API
 ### `new JoiManager([defaultOptions])`